 You may make a complaint to us about the conduct of lawyers, law practice employees and unlawful operators.
 Complaints or inquiries may be made to us in writing, by email, by telephone or by using our complaint form (either online or in hardcopy).

 The personal information you provide us will be collected and used by the Commission only for it to fulfill its statutory functions and responsibilities under the Legal Profession Act 2007.

 The Commission may be required to disclose your personal information for the purposes of assessing, mediating or investigating your complaint.
 This may involve disclosure to the person you are complaining about, their legal representative, another witness (if that is necessary for the purpose of any investigation) or to another regulatory body (either the Queensland Law Society or the Bar Association of Queensland).

 If a complaint proceeds to a disciplinary hearing then your personal information may be disclosed to one of the disciplinary bodies, either the Queensland Civil and Administrative Tribunal or the Legal Practice Committee.
 Disciplinary hearings are open to the public.

-Part of the Commission’s role is to also conduct research projects aimed at protecting consumers of legal services and the public generally.
+The Commission may also conduct research projects.
 If the Commission conducts a research project you will not be identified.
 De-identified personal information may be disclosed to a research organisation to conduct the research project.